Make Money Writing: How to Make a Living as a Freelance Writer

 Making a Living as a Writer

 I've made my living as a freelance writer for the past 10 years.
 If you want to find out how to become a freelance writer, you're in the right place.
-In this article I'll introduce you to the fundamental approach, organisational skills, and personal attributes you must learn or develop to do just that.
+In this article I'll introduce you to the fundamental approach, organisational skills, and personal attributes you must learn or develop if you want to make a living selling words.

 It doesn't matter if you're planning to write part-time or to make writing your only source of income, the advice I offer here applies.
 Part-time or full-time, the skills, qualities, knowledge, and application are the same.
 The only difference is that a full-time professional writer must write more to make a living at it!